Spooky fun: how to celebrate Halloween in London?

 While Halloween is often seen as an American tradition, London has its own amazing ways to celebrate with spooky decorations and pumpkin patches!
 Over the years, I’ve discovered plenty of ways to embrace the Halloween spirit here in the city.

-Today, DOYOUSPEAKLONDON is sharing some tips on how to make the most of Halloween in London!
+Today, DOYOUSPEAKLONDON is sharing top tips for making the most of Halloween in London!

 Two other areas in London where I love hunting for Halloween-decorated houses are Chelsea (take a stroll along Walton Street in the north and King’s Road in the south – you might just come across some spooky houses and buildings) and St John’s Wood, known for having a significant American expat community.